Discovering...

 Phoenicopterus roseus

 Large flocks of Greater Flamingos overwinter at Morocco's coastal and inland wetlands, sometimes numbering in the tens of thousands.
 Merja Zerga and Khenifiss National Park host the largest concentrations.
 The sight of thousands of flamingos filtering the shallows at sunrise, with the Atlas Mountains as a backdrop, is one of Morocco's great wildlife spectacles.
-Some birds remain through summer, though numbers are much reduced.

 Morocco delivers rewarding birding in every month.
 Spring migration is the undisputed peak, but each season brings its own specialties and highlights.